Connect with others who understand.

 10 Warning Signs of Primary Immunodeficiency in Adults

-Below are the red flags for PI in adults.
 Talk to your healthcare provider if you or a loved one has two or more of these warning signs:

 6. Chronic diarrhea that causes weight loss

-8. Recurring deep skin or organ infections
+8. Recurrent deep skin or organ infections

 10. Repeated need for IV antibiotics to clear infections